games647/FlexibleLogin/README.md

 # FlexibleLogin

 ## **Security Notice:** If you use a version 0.16.X version, update to 0.16.5+ or disable the change password command.
-0.16.5 fixed this security bug occurred in this [commit](https://github.com/games647/FlexibleLogin/commit/43f74a466e73b0f2cfa522b5bfd68480010a7934).
+0.16.5 fixed a security bug introduced in this [commit](https://github.com/games647/FlexibleLogin/commit/43f74a466e73b0f2cfa522b5bfd68480010a7934).
 Older versions before 0.16 are not affected.

 ## Description